 Herbert's constituency includes one oil and gas licence blocks, awarded to IGas by the Oil and Gas Authority under the 14th licensing round in 2015.
-There are plans for 2D seismic surveying; no plans or applications for shale wells are currently underway.
+There are plans for 2D seismic surveying; no plans or applications for shale wells were underway in 2016.

-He is a member of the All Party Parliamentary Group on Unconventional Oil and Gas.
+Herbert was a member of the now defunct All Party Parliamentary Group on Unconventional Oil and Gas.

 - 11 February 2015: voted in favour for requiring more pre-conditions for where fracking can take place.